- 650g lamb shoulder, cut into large chunks

 Pour 200ml boiling water into the slow cooker and mix everything well.
 Cook on a low heat for at least 6 hrs.

 After at least 6 hrs of cooking, add the yogurt and stir well.
-Replace the lid and cook for a further 1½ to 2 hrs on low.
+Replace the lid and cook for a further ½ to 1 hrs on low.
+Don't worry if the sauce splits a little, just stir well before serving.
 Once cooked, scatter over the coriander and flaked almonds and serve with the rice.